zodb/relstorage/doc/db-specific-options.rst

 The PostgreSQL adapter accepts:

 driver
+    The possible options are:

+    psycopg2
+      A C-based driver that requires the PostgreSQL development libraries.
+Optimal on CPython, but not compatible with gevent.

+    psycopg2cffi
+      A C-based driver that requires the PostgreSQL development libraries.
+Optimal on PyPy and almost indistinguishable from psycopg2 on CPython.
+Not compatible with gevent.

+    pg8000
-    Either "psycopg2" or "psycopg2cffi" for the native libpg based drivers. "pg8000" is a pure-python driver suitable for use with gevent.
+     A pure-Python driver suitable for use with gevent.
+Works on all supported platforms.

      .. note:: pg8000 requires PostgreSQL 9.4 or above for BLOB support.

 dsn
     Specifies the data source name for connecting to PostgreSQL.